ChrisJacobsJr/UsermapsMover/README.md

 I am not affiliated with Activision, Treyarch, Black Ops 3, or any other franchises or copyrights connected to this project.

+## October update
+Thinking back, it doesn't really make sense to have this be a fully fledged map manager, because Steam Workshop already does that.
+So, I am considering just making this program only copy and delete the maps to the usermaps folder.
+It will print results and errors to a little window in the program, but that will be the extent.

 ## Here's the plan so far
 ### Phase 0